codeforequity-at/botium-crawler/README.md

 > npm install botium-crawler
 ```

-## Using as CLI tool
+## Using as CLI tool with Botium CLI

-Botium Crawler CLI tool is able crawl you chatbot various way according to the parameters,
+Botium CLI using Botium Crawler is able crawl your chatbot various way according to the parameters,
 and it is able to generate and store all possible conversations.

 ### Commands
-Basically there are two command in Botium Crawler `crawler-run` and `crawler-feedbacks`.
+Basically there are two command in Botium CLI to use Botium Crawler `crawler-run` and `crawler-feedbacks`.
 #### crawler-run command

-    $ botium-crawler-cli crawler-run --help
+    $ botium-cli crawler-run --help

 ##### Parameters

 The parameter can be apply two different way.
 One is the classic way to add these as command line parameters after the `crawler-run` command.
-The other way is to store these parameter into `botium-crawler.json` file into the root of you working directory
+The other way is to store these parameters into `botium-crawler.json` file into the root of you working directory
 and reuse them for the next run.
 In this case the parameters are read from the `botium-crawler.json` as default.
 You are able to generate `botium-crawler.json` file with `--storeParams` flag.